-The town of Vaison-la-Romaine is located on the two banks of the Ouvèze river, 27 km from Orange, in the Vaucluse department within the Provence-Alpes-Côte d'Azur region.
+The town of Vaison-la-Romaine is located on the two banks of the Ouvèze river, 50 km from Avignon, in the Vaucluse department within the Provence-Alpes-Côte d'Azur region.

 It has a rich historical and architectural heritage dating from Roman Empire and the Medieval periods.
 The city is best known for its Roman bridge and splendid Roman remains, which vividly illustrate the life styles of the patrician families and civil servants of Rome in both epochs.

 During the period of Gaul Narbonne, Vaison was one of the richest cities of the province.
 Among the town’s notable historical monuments are the following structures so designated: the Roman bridge , the chapel of Saint Quenin , and the ancient theater .

 Today, the ancient theater is a concert venue.
 Vaison-la-Romaine, a European choir town, welcomes singers performing in a variety of genres from around the world.
 The concerts are held every three years during the summer since 1953.
 The next in this series will take place during calendar year 2019.

 Before the Roman conquest of Vaison, Vasio Vocontiorum was one of the capital cities of the Voconces.
 Ancient ruins from the 7th - 5th centuries BC, the remains of which were first discovered on the left bank of the Ouvèze, now the location of the Upper Town, testify that the city was inhabited by the Ligurian and then Celto-Ligurian populations.